fkdotnet/220321-Java-React-Team2-P2/README.md

 ## Application Configuration
-Open the project and navigate to source/main/resources
+Open the project and navigate to source/main/resources and fill out the placeholders below

 spring.main.banner-mode=CONSOLE